 Courtney Trop from the popular blog Always Judging was an early adopter of the rainbow nail trend.
 This manicure was inspired by her own painting and thus features the similar red, plum, and khaki tones.
 We haven't figured out how these mismatched colors complement one another so well yet, but we think it's safe to say that her manicure is a work of art.

-Geometric Negative Space
+Abstract Negative Space

 If you want to experiment with colors, but you don't want to dive in whole-heartedly just yet, play with negative space designs.
 Paint just the tips of your nails in the colors of your choice, adding a small swoop up the side to elongate the appearance of the fingers.